netxms/netxms-doc/admin/server-management.rst

 Configuration file
 ==================

-File netxmsd.conf is a configuration file for NetXMS server.
+File netxmsd.conf is a configuration file for |product_name| server.
 It contains information necessary for establishing database connection, and some optional server parameters.
 Default location for this file is :file:`/etc/netxmsd.conf` on UNIX systems and :file:`InstalationPath\etc\netxmsd.conf on Windows`.